Oxford, Mississippi, is famous for its small-town charm.

 You can expect a college match to go on when you visit the stadium.

 The stadium underwent renovations and expansions on several occasions.

 The recent expansion in 2016 has made it the largest stadium in the city.

 It was named after coach Johnny Vaught and professor William Hemingway.

-Next time when you visit Oxford Mississippi accompanied by your kids, do not miss the Oxford City Farmers’ Market, popular as OXCM.
+Next time you visit Oxford, do not miss the Oxford Community Market, which is popular as OXCM.

 Kids will have a wonderful time visiting there.

-The main attraction of the market is that it promotes homemade produce from vegetables to handcrafts.
+The main attraction of the market is its homemade produce, from vegetables to handcrafts.

 Organized by a few small groups, the market also receives support from city-based businessmen.

 Visitors or tourists can buy homemade products every Tuesday from mid-April to late November.